VolvoCarsMobility/sensible-logging-for-android/README.md

 ```

 ### Step 3
-Build your own Printers to solve your project needs
+Build your own Channels to solve your project needs

-For example: you can log non-fatal exceptions to your crash reporting service via a `CrashReportingPrinter`.
+For example: you can log non-fatal exceptions to your crash reporting service via a `CrashReportingChannel`.
-The `CrashReportingPrinter` can be configured with a `Filter` that only pass the category `"CrashReportingService"`.
+The `CrashReportingChannel` can be configured with a `Filter` that only pass the category `"CrashReportingService"`.
 Using that you can easily log to this channel from wherever in your code.

 Want persisted logs?
-Implement a `SqlitePrinter` using your favourite ORM library.
+Implement a `SQLiteChannel` using your favourite ORM library.
 You can then display those statements from
 your debug UI.
 Or provide a shortcut from your app settings to dump the database to a text file that your users can email to you.

 Want to control the log categories in runtime?
-Use the `SharedPreferencesCategoryFilter` with your `LogCatPrinter` and enable updating of it from your debug UI.
+Use the `SharedPreferencesCategoryFilter` with your `LogCatChannel` and enable updating of it from your debug UI.

 ## Download